Timeline of Greatest Film

 British photographer Eadweard Muybridge took the first successful photographs of motion, producing his multiple image sequences analyzing human and animal locomotion.
 California senator Leland Stanford commissioned Muybridge to determine whether the 4 legs of a galloping horse left the ground at the same time, so he set up 24 still cameras along a racetrack.
 As a horse ran by the cameras, the horse broke strings which were hooked up to each camera's shutter, thereby activating the shutter of each camera, capturing the image and exposing the film.
 Soon after, the photographs were projected in succession with a viewing device called a Zoogyroscope (aka Zoopraxiscope).
 Viewing the photos in sequence comprised a primitive movie.

-The praxinoscope (which refined the long-established zoetrope with mirrors rather than slots) was invented and patented by the Frenchman Emile Reynaud.
+Another optical toy, the Praxinoscope (which refined the long-established zoetrope with mirrors rather than slots or slits) was invented and patented by the Frenchman Charles-Emile Reynaud.
+As the device's round cylinder was rotated, it reflected out a 'single image' from the sequential 12 frames of hand-painted drawings that were on long broad strips inside the drum.
 In 1892, Reynaud opened his Theatre Optique in Paris with a theatrical form of his 'movie or animation' device designed for public performances.
-The device reflected out, in long segments, the sequential, hand-painted drawings that were on long broad strips inside the drum.

 1882